peaBerberian/paul-envs.sh/README.md

 _I made use both of the XDG spec and of tool-specific configuration for this._

 Along the mounted project, those are the only directories which are persisted.

+## TODO:

+- Add jujutsu
+- Add Kakoune and Helix as potential tools